IamArav2012/SegPlay/docs/EXPERIMENTS.md

 ## Notes for Contributors

 - Feel free to fork and submit a pull request with new experiments!
-- Be sure to update the README or include results in `results/` if you run any experiments from this list.
+- Be sure to update the README if you run any experiments from this list.

 Acknowledgement:
 *This `EXPERIMENTS.md` file was primarily generated through advanced prompting with ChatGPT, then reviewed and refined by the author.*